CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

   <img src="images/fps-boids-nonvisual.png">
 </p>

+These 2 figures show that the fps decreases as the # of boids grows.
+The Naive method has higher fps than the rest two methods, but as the # of boids grows, the coherent method has the best performance.

 ### 2. Framerate change with increasing block size

 <p align="center">
   <img src="images/fps-block-nonvisual.png">
 </p>

+It seems that the increasing of block size does not affect fps too much.

 ### 3. Step simulation time with increasing # of boids